pcshen0828/test-issues/.github/ISSUE_TEMPLATE/general.md

 ---
 name: General request
 about: Propose a refactoring suggestion to improve code quality.
 Not related to bugs or features.
 ---

-**Is your feature request related to a problem?
-Please describe.**
+### APP Version & Commit SHA

+- APP version:
+- Commit SHA:

+### Scope

+Apps:

+- [ ] CareClientCareOrderRequest
+- [ ] CareClientCareJourney
+- [ ] CareClientRating
+- [ ] CareTakerCareOrderCenter
+- [ ] CareTakerCareJourney
+- [ ] CareTakerPhotoInOut
+- [ ] CareTakerCareOrderHistory

+### Issue Description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please include a clear and concise description of what the problem is.

-**Describe the solution you'd like**
+-

+### Todo

-A clear and concise description of what you want to happen.
+Please include a clear and concise summary of the expected solution to this issue.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+-

+### Additional Context

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the issue or solution.

+-